 McFarland Fire and Rescue is a leading provider of fire and emergency medical services responding to over 1,000 emergencies a year with a highly dedicated paid-on-call staff of approximately 65 members, as well as a dedicated full-time staff of five Advanced Emergency Medical Technicians (EMTs), one Fire Inspector/Public Education Specialist, one administrative captain, and one Fire/Emergency Medical Services (EMS) Chief.

-We are currently seeking McFarland Residents that are Advanced EMTs or willing to become Advanced EMTs.
+We are currently seeking Advanced EMTs or EMTs willing to become Advanced EMTs.

 Apply to Become a Paid-on-Call Member

 If you are interested in becoming a paid-on-call member of the Fire and Rescue Department, please do one of the following:

 - Submit an online application.

 - Complete the Paid on Call Employment Application (PDF).

 Benefits of Joining

 - Being an EMT or Firefighter is one of the most rewarding activities that an individual can do.

 - You will be helping your community save tax dollars.

 - Experience is not necessary and all of the training is provided free of charge to members of our department.